gaepdit/gaepd-brand/README.md

 # Georgia EPD-IT Logos and Icons

-Branding files for use by Georgia EPD-IT
+Branding files for use by Georgia EPD.

 ## EPD logo